Noche de Novela

 "Noche de Novela" is a song by Argentine rapper and singer Paulo Londra and English singer Ed Sheeran.
-Taken from Londra's second studio album, Back to the Game (2022), it was released as the seven single from the album on August 11, 2022, by Warner Music Latina.
+Taken from Londra's second studio album, Back to the Game (2022), it was released as the seventh single from the album on 11 August 2022, by Warner Music Latina.

 Background and release

-In 2019, Londra and Sheeran had their first professional encounter, as they had worked together on the song "Nothing on You", which belongs to the Sheeran's fourth studio album, No. 6 Collaborations Project.
-From this point on, both artists stayed in touch, even during the time when Londra couldn't release his music due to the conflict with Big Ligas.
-In November 2021, during an interview with MTV Argentina, Sheeran publicly voiced his support for Londra in his contractual situation with the record label, stating, "I can only think about how wrong it is that they won't let him release his music".
-"How can you hinder the talent of a guy like Paulo?
-It's unbelievable".
-"In fact, I recently had a deep conversation about this with J Balvin, and we both agreed that it's a crime that he can't release his music".
-"The person responsible for this situation needs to change their stance quickly".
+In 2019, Londra and Sheeran had their first professional encounter, as they had worked together on the song "Nothing on You", which belongs to Sheeran's fourth studio album, No. 6 Collaborations Project.
+From this point on, both artists stayed in touch, even during the time when Londra couldn't release music due to his conflict with Big Ligas.
+In November 2021, during an interview with MTV Argentina, Sheeran publicly voiced his support for Londra in his contractual situation with the record label, stating, "I can only think about how wrong it is that they won't let him release his music.
+How can you hinder the talent of a guy like Paulo?
+It's unbelievable.
+In fact, I recently had a deep conversation about this with J Balvin, and we both agreed that it's a crime that he can't release his music.
+The person responsible for this situation needs to change their stance quickly".
 In reference to a possible second collaboration, he expressed:

 Every time he wants to collaborate, I'll always be there.
 I would literally do anything for him whenever he needs it.
 He knows this, and I told him: every time I can help him, I will.